ahmadmdabit/ai-native-developer/chapters/09-multi-agent-collaboration.md

 By the end of this chapter, you will be able to:
 *   Define specific roles for a virtual AI development team (e.g., Planner, Coder, Reviewer).
 *   Implement core collaboration patterns: **Sequential Handoff**, **Feedback Loops**, and **Parallel Execution**.
-*   Orchestrate agents using shared context and memory.
+*   Orchestrate agents using **Shared State** and memory to prevent context drift.
-*   Manage the specific risks of multi-agent systems, including infinite loops and excessive token costs.
+*   Manage the specific risks of multi-agent systems, including infinite loops, token cost explosion, and state management complexity.

 ---